_______________

 and cephalic tentacles are frosted with white.
 The ceratal core is

-mottled orange-brown and the tips of the cerata are translucent-violet with narrow, subapical
+mottled orange-brown to greenish and the tips of the cerata are translucent-violet with narrow, subapical

 red-brown bands.